D-os/libb2/README.md

 # libbe

-Be/Haiku API implementation for Linux kernel
+Be API implementation for Linux kernel